 - Provide other information like packaging number and attach relevant documents like packaging slip.

 - Resolve any quantity errors.
-For example – you ordered a quantity of 10, and the vendor sent you 20.
+For example, if you ordered 10 widgets, the vendor sent you 20.

 - Perform three-way matching, which enables AP automation.